Bath Time Routine for Kids That Actually Works (Even for the Ones Who Hate It)

 Talk or sing to your baby while washing them.
 The soothing sound of your voice helps them feel secure.

-👦 Toddler Bath Time (1–3 Years): AKA Splash Zone
+Toddler Bath Time Routine (1–3 Years)

 Toddlers can flip from loving the bath to full-on tantrum mode depending on their mood.
 Keep things playful and on their terms as much as possible.